Askir/earthquakerice/README.md

 ## Features

 The application shows a map of all earthquakes in the last 24 hours.
-The data is loaded via the API from https://earthquake.usgs.gov/.
+The data is loaded via the API from https://earthquake.usgs.gov/ and displayed on a custom google map.
+Eartquakes with a higher magnitude are displayed with larger circles on the map.

-In addition all earthquakes are also listed below the map with exact magnitude and location and time of occurence.
+In addition all earthquakes are also listed below the map with exact magnitude, location and time of occurence.

 If you want to check the code out run: `git clone https://github.com/Askir/earthquakerice.git`.